 Hydroponics operates through a carefully designed system that provides plants with essential nutrients, water, and oxygen in the absence of soil.
 Hydroponic systems supply plants with a precisely balanced nutrient solution containing essential elements required for healthy growth, such as nitrogen, phosphorus, potassium, and micronutrients.
 The nutrient solution is circulated or dripped directly onto the roots of the plants, ensuring they receive an optimal balance of nutrients for their development.
 Instead of soil, hydroponic plants are supported by inert growing mediums like perlite, vermiculite, coco coir, or rock wool.
 These mediums anchor the plants in place while allowing air circulation and water drainage around the roots.
 The growing medium provides physical support to the plants and aids in the absorption of water and nutrients from the nutrient solution.

-Roots in a hydroponic system require oxygen to facilitate respiration and nutrient uptake.
-Hydroponic systems often utilize air pumps, air stones, or aeroponics (misting roots with a nutrient solution) to ensure roots receive adequate oxygen.
-In hydroponics, water is circulated within the system to deliver nutrients and maintain proper hydration for the plants.
 Different hydroponic techniques, such as the Nutrient Film Technique (NFT), Deep Water Culture (DWC), or Drip Irrigation, enable water circulation around the roots, promoting nutrient absorption and growth.

 Setting up a hydroponic farm involves several initial investments in infrastructure, equipment, and essential systems to ensure successful operations.
 Here is an analysis of the costs associated with establishing a hydroponic farm: